hangyeol013/shootemall/README.md

+# Description

+Augmented-Reality Zombie FPS Game using Javascript, three.js and WebXR.
+Runs on Android using the latest Google Chrome Canary application.

 # Instructions

-- Install latest version of Chrome (or Chrome Canary if it does not work) on your phone
+- On your phone, install latest version of Chrome (or Chrome Canary if it does not work)
-- Verfy that WebXR is working by going to https://immersive-web.github.io/webxr-samples/immersive-ar-session.html
+- On your phone, verify that WebXR is working by going to https://immersive-web.github.io/webxr-samples/immersive-ar-session.html
 - On your main computer (we will suppose it is running on Linux), install `npm` and `node`
 - `git clone` the repository and `cd` to it
 - Run `npm install`